Event Badge FAQ

-What is the parade pass?
+What is the event badge?

 What's the parade all about?